priyansh19/Key_Value_DataStore_Java/README.md

 6. if key is still in TTL limit it will be displayed in READ operation.
 7. Read operation will give the output as **JSON Object**.

-### Note
+   Note:
       - Every key supports setting a **Time-To-Live** property when it is created.
 This property is optional.
 If provided, it will be evaluated as an integer defining the number of seconds the key must be retained in the data store.
 Once the Time-To-Live for a key has expired, the key will no longer be available for **Read** and **Delete** operations.
-- By default in this application it is set to 7 days (can be changed).
+      - By default in this application it is set to 7 days (can be changed)

+## :rainbow: Non-functional Requirements